blog posts

 What Are The Components Of A Database System?

-A database system is a set of components of various database software that are made up of sections of database applications, client components, database server (s), and the database itself.
+A database system is a set of components of various database software, including sections of database applications, client components, database server (s), and the database itself.

 In this article, we briefly review each of these components.